| Sharing the trail

 horse, Ranger, the cyclist would have seen a pair of heels flying

+towards him.
 We know what we need to do with our individual horses.
 I don't worry

 when I ride Mingo, I turn Cruiser to face anyone approaching us so he